LeeYinChen/LeeYinChen.github.io/_posts/2025-08-18-applied-data-science-project.md

 This dataset is from a fashion resale marketplace platform.
 It is a listing in 2025.
 The dataset contains listings of luxury and streetwear fashion items from brands like Acne Studios, Carhartt, Kapital, Levi's, Rick Owens, and Saint Laurent.

-The dataset known as _bottoms_ is in csv format with 5,440 rows and 24 columns.
+I downloaded the dataset and named it as _bottoms_, it is in csv format with 5,440 rows and 24 columns.
 Based on my preliminary assessment using the following Python codes:

 - display(bottoms.head())
 - bottoms.info()
 - bottoms.describe()

-This dataset is of good quality, and  is ideal for regression analysis to determine the pricing tiers and to be presented in a dashboard because fields such as the items’ conditions, pricing, seller information and product specifications are clearly labelled.
+This dataset is of good quality, it is ideal for regression analysis to determine the pricing tiers and to be presented in a dashboard because fields such as the items’ conditions, pricing, seller information and product specifications are clearly labelled.